orbeon/orbeon-forms-doc/installation/README.md

 Orbeon Forms supports both the Java Servlet and Jakarta Servlet APIs, without any extra configuration, which means that the same `orbeon.war` file can be deployed in Tomcat 9, Tomcat 10, WildFly 26, or WildFly 27+, for example.

+To support both of those APIs, the various Orbeon servlet, filters, and listeners are now dynamically instantiated instead of being referenced in `web.xml`.
+If you need to disable that dynamic instantiation mechanism, you can remove the `servlet-container-initializer.jar` file from the `WEB-INF/lib` directory of the `orbeon.war` file.

 ## Hardware requirements

 We recommend you run Orbeon Forms on a dedicated server or instance that satisfies the following requirements: